sinemistoktas/android-weather_app/README.md

 - **Current Location**: Automatically detected via GPS with reverse geocoding
 - **City Selection**: Dropdown menu allows choosing from:
   - Current detected location (default)
-  - Major world cities: Paris, Berlin, Belgrad, Tokyo, New York, Moscow etc.
+  - Major world cities: Paris, Berlin, London, Tokyo, New York, İstanbul, Barcelona, Amsterdam
-  - We used Geocoder from Android SDK.
-In this part, geocoder takes the name of the city and returns latitude and longtitude so the weather API could return data.
+  - We used Geocoder from the Android SDK.
+In this part, geocoder takes the name of the city and returns the latitude and longitude so the weather API can return data.

-- **Weather Display**: Updates automatically when different city is selected
+- **Weather Display**: Updates automatically when a different city is selected
   - Current temperature with weather condition icon
   - Weather condition label (Clear Sky, Partly Cloudy, Rainy, etc.)
   - Daily high and low temperatures